kayode4sure/README.MD/README.md

 I'm passionate about data-driven decision-making, reporting automation, and leveraging analytics to enhance operational efficiency and business performance.
 Here's a polished and structured README draft for your retail store inventory data analysis project using Excel and Power BI:

-You can reach me via adeolakay02@gmail.com https://www.linkedin.com/in/kayode-adekeye-36618971 https://www.datascienceportfol.io/adeolakay02
+You can reach me via:
+email: adeolakay02@gmail.com
+https://www.linkedin.com/in/kayode-adekeye-36618971
+https://www.datascienceportfol.io/adeolakay02